National Anthem of Lebanon: Controversy Over the Rif Anthem

 Rasha Al Karam of Al Jadeed TV released a controversial mini-documentary in 2011 about the Lebanese national anthem, claiming that the tune and lyrics were actually plagiarized from the "Anthem of the Rif", a song written for Abdelkrim el-Khattabi and composed by Lebanese composer Mohammed Fleifel in 1924.
 This anthem was allegedly adopted as an official hymn one year before the Lebanese national anthem appeared.

 Despite the efforts of artist Ghassan Rahbani, who claimed to have discovered the plagiarism to highlight the seriousness of the matter and called for changing the anthem, the attempt to turn the anthem scandal into a public issue ultimately failed.

-According to Al Jadeed, in the winter of 1924, while Arab newspapers were in a frenzy over the Arab victories against the Spanish and French armies, Ibrahim Touqan, Abdelrahim Qleilat, and Mohammed Fleifel gathered at Café du Carillon (now Café du Théâtre Farouk), where Touqan came up with the idea of composing an anthem for the revolt and the liberation of Arab peoples.
+According to Al Jadeed, in the winter of 1924, while Arab newspapers were in a frenzy over the Berber victories against the Spanish and French armies, Ibrahim Touqan, Abdelrahim Qleilat, and Mohammed Fleifel gathered at Café du Carillon (now Café du Théâtre Farouk), where Touqan came up with the idea of composing an anthem for the revolt and the liberation of Arab peoples.
 The song was composed by Fleifel.
 However, Fleifel never acknowledged any collaboration with Touqan before 1936.

 According to Lebanese historian Charles Hayek, the Republic of the Rif never had an official anthem.
 He argues that the confusion stems from a Moroccan documentary published in 1959, which used the melody of the Lebanese anthem.

 The only evidence of plagiarism is a segment from a documentary about Moroccan politician Mahdi Ben Barka, in which the melody of the Lebanese national anthem is played over footage of King Mohammed V, but with different lyrics.
 Additionally, the book Deux poètes contemporains by Omar Farroukh concludes that Mohammed Fleifel sold the melody of the "Anthem of the Hero of the Rif" to Wadia Sabra.
 However, while the "Anthem of the Rif" was indeed composed by the Fleifel brothers, its melody differed from that of the national anthem composed by Sabra.

 According to Professor Joumana Mrad, the "Anthem of the Rif" was highly popular at the time, making it difficult to steal or plagiarize for resale.
 This suggests that the claim that the Rif melody was sold is a false accusation.

 In an interview with Kadimokom, music arranger Nemer Habib revealed that, based on his research, when the Lebanese government decided to organize a competition for the national anthem, the jury committee asked the Fleifel brothers to select the appropriate poetic meter.
 They chose the meter of "The Hero of the Rif" so that poets could compose the Lebanese national anthem using its structure and poetic form.

 Composition

-The music of the national anthem was influenced by Beirut's exposure to Western culture at the end of the 19th century century.
+The music of the national anthem was influenced by Beirut's exposure to Western culture at the end of the 19th century.
 It was composed in 1925 by Wadia Sabra, an artist trained in France.